wp-insider/simple-membership/simple-membership/readme.txt

 - Added an option to auto downgrade expired members to a free level.
 This feature is handled via the following addon: https://simple-membership-plugin.com/simple-membership-miscellaneous-shortcodes-addon/
 - Fixed a typo in a variable name.
+- The "Gender" value in the members menu is translatable.
+Thanks to @Th0masL for making this improvement.
+- Updated the French language translation file.
+- The "Bulk Account Activate & Notify" option now sends the email one by one to all the selected members (instead of a batch email).
+To prevent email issue when used with SMTP solution.

 = 4.0.1 =
 - Added the "Button Image URL" field for the Stripe Buy Now type buttons (to allow button image customization).